protocolguild/documentation/docs/index.rst

 Protocol Guild
 ------------

 This is a new public goods funding mechanism: a vested split contract which distributes assets to a weighted list of Ethereum protocol contributors, self-curated by its membership.
-The primary goal is to provide an autonomous incentive tool for the protocol and its maintainers.
+The primary goal is to provide an autonomous incentive tool for the Public Goods, the protocol,  and its maintainers.

 The Protocol Guild was bootstrapped by Stateful Works and operated by over **110 core protocol contributors**, including members from Besu, EF Devops, EF Protocol Support, EF Research, EF Testing, Erigon, Geth, Ipsilon, Lighthouse, Lodestar, Nethermind, Prysm, Quilt, Robust Incentives Group (RIG), Solidity, Status, Teku, and TX/RX.